 Julian Ingram: Police confident alleged triple killer ‘still alive’ after a week on the run

-The riot squad has joined the hunt for alleged triple killer Julian Ingram, who has been on the run for a week, as fear and tension continue to grip communities in the search zone.
+The riot squad will this weekend join the hunt for alleged triple killer Julian Ingram, who has been on the run for a week, as police warn residents to exercise caution, saying “there is a gunman on the loose”.

-The 37-year-old has evaded capture for almost a week in regional New South Wales, as fear continues to ripple through isolated Central West communities.
+The 37-year-old has evaded capture for a week in regional New South Wales, as residents in the isolated Central West communities remain on edge.

-Ingram is wanted over the deaths of three people in Lake Cargelligo, including his pregnant former partner Sophie Quinn, 25.
+Ingram – who was on bail for domestic violence offences – is wanted over the deaths of three people in Lake Cargelligo, including his pregnant former partner Sophie Quinn, 25.

 Sign up to The Nightly's newsletters.